hyperboloide/sprocess/README.md

 **sprocess** is use to transform streams and save them somewhere.
 It can also do the inverse operation: get a stream and untransform it.

+If you want to jump straight to the code [see this example](https://gist.github.com/fdelbos/0c1a0b47ae2cab0e971f#file-example-go)

 ### Encoders and Decoders

 Transformations are done with **encoders** and **decoders**.
 These are structs that transform and untransform a stream, like compress/decompress or encrypt/uncrypt.

+Note that all Encoders and Decoders defines a field `Name` that is used for error reporting.

 #### AES